13Aluminium/term/readme.md

     git - Opens the GitHub profile of a specific user. exit - Closes the terminal window.
     explore ayush - Prompts the user to enter a password and allows popups on the webpage. open_docs - Opens the practical list of 4th sem subjects taught in Charusat.
-Type open_docs help for more information. attack - Displays a message with a number less than or equal to 50. knock knock - Displays a knock knock joke.
+Type open_docs help or more information.
+    attack - Displays a message with a number less than or equal to 50. knock knock - Displays a knock knock joke.
     Home Page - Added a new home page with a section to contact us via email about any bugs or suggestions.